6 Minutes

 #4 Costs & Transparency

-Shopware may seem cheaper at first glance—but long-term costs can add up fast.
+Shopware might appear cheaper at first—but long-term costs can escalate quickly.

 Shopware offers flexible pricing, including a free Community Edition.
 But you’ll pay separately for hosting, maintenance, plugins, and development.
 The Shopware Evolve (Enterprise) version starts at ~€2,400/month—plus infrastructure costs.